Hydroxyurea (By mouth)

 - Do not open the capsule.
 If powder from the capsule spills out, wipe it up right away with a damp disposable towel.
 Place the towel in a plastic bag and throw it away.
 Wash the area thoroughly with detergent 3 times.

-- Take the tablet in the morning before breakfast with a glass of water.
+- Take the tablet at the same time each day.
+Swallow it whole with a glass of water.

 - Do not touch this medicine with bare hands.